qlxi/KiiChain-Smart-Contract/README.md

-# KiiChain-Smart-Contract
-Before the workflow can successfully deploy the contract, several important steps must be completed:

-    Setting up secrets in the GitHub repository
+## KiiChain Smart Contract

+To allow the GitHub Actions workflow to deploy your KiiChain Smart Contract, you need to set up secrets in your repository:

-    Go to your repository settings: Settings > Secrets and variables > Actions
+1. Go to **Settings > Secrets and variables > Actions** in your GitHub repository.

-    Click New repository secret and add the following required secrets:
+2. Click **New repository secret** and add the following secrets:

-        RPC_URL:
-        For the Kii testnet: https://json-rpc.uno.sentry.testnet.v3.kiivalidator.com/

-        DEPLOYER_PRIVATE_KEY:
+   - **DEPLOYER_PRIVATE_KEY**
-        The private key of the wallet used for deployment (in 0xabc123... format).
+     The private key of the wallet that will be used for deployment.
+     ⚠️ Make sure this is a testnet wallet and **never expose your private key in code**.